mesosphere/marathon/docs/docs/deployments.md

 - Scale one or more applications

 Deployments are not instantly available - they take time.
-A deployment is active in marathon until the deployment is finished successfully.
+A deployment is active in Marathon until the deployment is finished successfully.

 Multiple deployments can be performed at the same, as long as one application is changed only by one deployment.
-If a deployment is requested which tries to change an application, which is changed by an other active deployment, then the deployment request will be rejected.
+If a deployment is requested, that tries to change an application that is already being changed by another active deployment, the new deployment request will be rejected.

 ## Dependencies